tumblr/collins/README.md

 Follow the building quickstart but instead of breaking out of the play console or running the package step, just type `run` and then visit `http://localhost:9000`.

+Alternatively, to run in dev with a different configuration do `run -Dconfig.file=conf/alt.conf` where `alt.conf` is your alternate configuration.

 Edits you make to the code just require reloading the page (or hitting an API endpoint).
 The code will be recompiled on the fly.